 If the spirits move you, visit one of the many breweries or wineries in western North Carolina.
 From the organic Pisgah Brewery in nearby Black Mountain, to Highlands Brewery in Asheville (and about 40 more), you'll smell the rosted barley and hops and crave a pint of something cold.

 South Creek Winery just north of us in Nebo, NC, and Lake James Cellars in Glen Alpine both offer excellent wines and are joined by another dozen wineries in our area!

 Many local bands express their creativity on weekend nights.
 The most consistent venue featuring live music is Barley's Taproom.
 Thursday evenings (each month during summer), the town of Rutherfordton hosts a musical event in front of the courthouse.

 With the downtown Rutherfordton gallery of the Rutherford County Visual Arts Guild (www.rcvag.com), and events such as MayFest, there are beautiful creations to discover from local artisans.
 Pottery, metal work, wood work, photography, and textiles are always on display.

 Find a hidden treasure, take a walk down memory lane, or scratch a shopping itch.
 Several antique stores and local boutiques offer hard-to-find items, in addition to one-of-a-kind original creations from local artists.
-Explore downtown Rutherfordton, Spindale and when you're in Forest City, treat yourself to homemade potato chips made-to-order at Smith's Drugs cafeteria!
+Explore downtown Rutherfordton, Spindale and when you're in Forest City, treat yourself to homemade potato chips made-to-order at the cafeteria inside Smith's Drugs!